Virginiagonsalves/Hobby-Projects/Campus_Scheduler/README.md

 - User Interface: Includes an LCD display to show time, date, and alarm settings.
 - User Input: Buttons allow users to set, check, and delete alarms.
 - EEPROM Storage: Saves alarm settings to EEPROM for persistence across power cycles.
+### How to run
+1. Clone this repository using git clone https://github.com/your-username/campus-scheduler.git
+2. Open the program.ino file in the Arduino IDE
+3. Connect the hardware components according to the schematic diagram
+4. Upload the code to the Arduino board using the Arduino IDE